-Let’s teach proper communication skills, together.
+Let’s teach employability skills, together.

 Before high school students walk off the graduation stage, they must understand: